reniwiner/openprocurement.tender.twostage/docs/source/tutorial.rst

 `id` (that matches the `Location` segment), its official `tenderID` and `dateModified` datestamp stating the moment in time when tender was last modified.
 Note that tender is created with `active.tendering` status.
+Take a look that 'complaintPeriod' in seconds, because complaints a temporarily disabled.
+'enquiryPeriod' ends the day before 'tenderPeriod' and 'enquiryPeriod:clarificationUnitl == enquiryPeriod:endDate'

 The peculiarity of the Open Two Stage procedure is that ``procurementMethodType`` was changed from ``belowThreshold`` to ``aboveThresholdTS``.
 Also there is no opportunity to set up ``enquiryPeriod``, it will be assigned automatically.